shreesha345/Rudra-One/README.md

 RudraOne demonstrates how modern AI and communication technologies can transform critical public infrastructure, making emergency response faster, more accessible, and more effective across India's diverse linguistic and geographic landscape.

-**Built with:** FastAPI, React, OpenAI GPT, Google Gemini, Groq AI, Deepgram, Twilio, Mapbox, and more.
+**Built with:** FastAPI, React, Google Gemini, Deepgram, Twilio, Mapbox, and more.

 ---